Tags

 Clock Chime Hammer Positioning

-Why does Chime Hammer Positioning Need to Occur
+Why Does Chime Hammer Positioning Need to Occur

 Mechanical clock chime hammer positioning is easy to do.
 It only involves bending the hammer head wires.
 Upon the initial installation, this was done by the clock maker as well.